· articles · 4 min read

 Setting up and starting your mock API with JSON-Server involves creating a JSON file and running the server.

-Creating a JSON File
+Create a db.json File

 {